-Some railways in Europe and the United States, for instance, have train control systems that will sound an alarm in the locomotive cab or even stop the train if the crew does not respond appropriately to a signal displayed in the field.
+Some railways in Europe and the United States, for example, have train control systems that will sound an alarm in the locomotive cab or even stop the train in the event that the crew does not respond appropriately to a signal displayed in the field.
 However, similar technology has not yet been implemented on any federally regulated railway in Canada.

 The TSB has been pursuing the need for additional physical defences to help ensure that signals are consistently recognized and followed for more than 15 years.
 The TSB has made two recommendations on this important issue.Footnote 5 As a result of these two recommendations, Transport Canada and the railway industry are studying the issue, but their work is not sufficiently advanced to indicate if or when additional physical safety defences will be implemented.
 In the meantime, there is a persistent risk of serious train collisions or derailments in the event of railway signal indications not being followed.

 This issue will remain on the Watchlist until